Locating "lead-lined" iron pipes in drinking water distribution systems

 Detecting lead-lined galvanized steel pipes is important for utilities to meet new regulations and gain compliance.
 Water agencies can employ multiple detection methods to source out lead lines.

-As far back as the late 1800s, water service pipes that are lined with lead have been installed in drinking water systems throughout the US.
-The original manufacturer, Wakefield Galvanized of Wakefield, Massachusetts, touted lead-lined (LL) pipes as a low-cost corrosion-resistant alternative to other pipes, with easy installation and maintenance properties.
+As far back as the late 1800s, water service pipes that are lined with lead have been installed in drinking water systems throughout the U.S. The original manufacturer, Wakefield Galvanized of Wakefield, Massachusetts, touted lead-lined (LL) pipes as a low-cost corrosion-resistant alternative to other pipes, with easy installation and maintenance properties.
 Soon after, water departments across the United States, particularly in the Northeast and Midwest, began to incorporate LL pipes into their systems.

 While the outer material of these pipes is steel or iron, the lining that contacts the drinking water is lead.
 For all intents and purposes, these are lead pipes (not galvanized pipes), despite appearances.
 There are records of lead-lined galvanized steel or galvanized iron in past or current use in several water systems in at least 23 states.